mini-kio/HR-Mel/README.md

 [Korean README](README_KR.md) · [License](LICENSE)

-HR-Mel is a 3-band Mel front-end that keeps Mel spacing but adds resolution in the highs.
+HR-Mel is a 3-band Mel front-end that reallocates capacity toward low frequencies while preserving high-band detail.
 This repo ships a minimal pipeline to extract HR-Mel at fixed 44.1 kHz settings and to compare it against STFT / Mel / Log-Mel in terms of relative reconstruction error and compressed size.

 ## Specs
 - Input: `playlist.mp3` (forced mono, default `sr=44,100`)